jacobproffer/blog/content/travel/a-day-in-akihabara.md

 Down the road from Super Potato, I visited Mandarake.
 The Mandarake in Akihabara has eight floors, where each floor is dedicated to particular used goods.
 The first floor is primarily for registers and a help desk.
 The second floor is for cosplay goods and some artwork.
 There are a few floors above for different types of manga and then a floor for physical media, where I spotted a Zoids Blu-ray Box for 110,000 yen (Over $800).
 The top two floors are for toys, trading cards and stickers.
 I purchased a compendium of early Alien comics, which included a favorite of mine, Aliens: Nightmare Asylum.

 I spent the remainder of the afternoon in random stores throughout Akihabara.
 It was Sunday afternoon, which meant Chuo Dori, the main road in the district, was closed to vehicle traffic.
 Pedestrians were free to walk about the long road or to even sit down wherever they pleased.
 Police, security guards and barricades blocked most of the routes as a reminder to drivers.
 It made it easy to get to any shop or back alley on either side without the worry of crosswalks.

+On nearly every street corner, young women held advertisements for maid cafes.
+Even in late October, most of these women wore high skirts and fishnet stockings.
+Some were energetic, while most I saw were on their cellphone, holding the sign with a free hand.
+Their prime demographic were young Japanese men, who often stopped to chat.
+Similar to cities such as New York, these advertisers leave you alone as long as you don't make eye contact.
+I've never experienced a maid cafe but from what I've read, it is similar to Applebees but you are charged extra to be pampered.

 {{< images >}}